firebolt-db/firebolt-node-sdk/README.md

 <a id="parameters"></a>
 ### parameters
-`parameters` field is used to specify replacements for `?` symbol in the query.
+The `parameters` field is used to specify replacements for `?` symbol in the query as follows:

 For example:
 ```typescript